archipelagos-labs-com/ape-examples/README.md

 ## 2. Python Package

-The Python package (<i>ape-python-client</i>) can be installed using <a href=https://pypi.org/project/pip/>Pip</a> or other popular Python package managers from the Archipelagos Labs package repository (<i>https://pkgs.dev.azure.com/archipelagos-labs/public-packages/_packaging/ape-python-client/pypi/simple/</i>).
+The Python package (<i>ape-python-client</i>) can be installed using <a href=https://pypi.org/project/pip/>Pip</a> from the Archipelagos Labs package repository (<i>https://pkgs.dev.azure.com/archipelagos-labs/public-packages/_packaging/ape-python-client/pypi/simple/</i>).
 The <i>config</i> subfolder of the <i>python</i> folder contains a <i>requirements.txt</i> file listing the dependencies required to run examples, and a <a href=https://docs.conda.io/projects/conda/en/stable>Conda</a> environment file that can be used to create a new environment using the Conda package manager.

 The <i>scripts</i> subfolder of the <i>python</i> there are Windows Batch files and Bash scripts that may be used to build a Conda environment using the environment file described above, and to update an existing environment should the contents of the environment file be modified at any point in the future.